osaroo3/fitness-palace-ci-project5/README.md

 ### Wireframes

-The wireframes used are shown below although modified in the project work:
+The wireframes used are shown below:

 **Models**